 WASHINGTON (Dec.
-14, 2021) The U.S. Environmental Protection Agency (EPA) is extending the public comment on the Agency's proposed comprehensive new protections to sharply reduce pollution from the oil and natural gas industry to

-January 31, 2022.
+14, 2021) The U.S. Environmental Protection Agency (EPA) is extending the public comment on the Agency's proposed comprehensive new protections to sharply reduce pollution from the oil and natural gas industry to January 31, 2022.
 The previous comment deadline was January 14, 2022.
+The previous comment deadline was January 14, 2022.
+The previous comment deadline was January 14, 2022.

-The proposed Clean Air Act rules, announced November 2, 2021 would expand and strengthen emissions reduction requirements that are currently on the books for new, modified and reconstructed sources in the oil and natural gas industry and would require states to reduce methane emissions from hundreds of thousands of existing sources nationwide for the first time.
+requirements that are currently on the books for new, modified and reconstructed sources in the oil and natural gas industry and would require states to reduce methane emissions from hundreds of thousands of existing sources nationwide for the first time.